state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - `no-spaghetti` assesses each command using configurable declaration-line, scope, file, and folder weights. `maxScore` is the maximum aggregate command score allowed and defaults to `6`.
 It does not use aggregate function scores, fixed call penalties, or function-size penalties.
 - Generic method calls use their receiver as the resource when possible.
 Calls without a resolvable implementation or resource receive a configurable external-call penalty.
 - Unresolved external commands receive a numeric penalty of `200` by default; explicit API and call allowlists take precedence.
-- JSX event handlers receive one command allowance, applied to the command with the highest ESLint policy score.
-Other commands in the handler are assessed normally.
+- JSX event handlers receive one allowance for an over-threshold command.
+Subsequent over-threshold commands are reported normally; allowlisted commands do not consume the allowance.
 - API-specific and consumer-configured recognizers only improve command and resource detection; they do not create separate lint policies.

 ---